by Kevin MacDonald

 One area where Podhoretz is absolutely mainstream among American Jews is his sense of history.
 The first half of his recent book, Why Are Jews Liberal? lays out his version of the "lachrymose" theory of Jewish history in Europe and America in which the Diaspora has been one long vale of tears since the beginnings of Christianity.
 Whether or not this view of history is correct, the important point is that this is how the great majority of Diaspora Jews see themselves and their history.
 (My view is that many outbreaks of anti-Jewish feelings result from our evolved ingroup/outgroup psychology.)

-This lachrymose view has major implications for understanding contemporary Jewish political behavior in the Diaspora.
+This lachrymose view has major implications for understanding contemporary Jewish political behaviour in the Diaspora.
 It proposes that, beginning with an unfortunate theological belief (that Jews killed God), Jews have been passive, innocent victims of marauding non-Jews.

 The lesson that Jews learned from the Middle Ages carries down to today: